Teaching Shakespeare Program

 September and October

 In partnership with a professional actor, plan and teach three lessons on your chosen play.
 Actors' visits are one class period in length.

 Teaching Shakespeare Program classes also get free tickets to a Prologue the morning of their matinée visit.

 Teacher Preview Tickets

-When we receive your registration form and your ticket order or $120 deposit, we will send you a promo code for a free ticket to your choice of King Lear and/or A Midsummer Night's Dream.
+When we receive your registration form and your ticket order or $120 deposit, we will send you a promo code for free tickets to see Hamlet, The Taming of the Shrew and Love's Labour's Lost.
 You can use that code to see the performance(s) at any time that is convenient to you.

 What does it cost?

 Stages 1 and 2 are provided to you entirely free by the Stratford Festival.
 The only cost to participate in the program is your students' theatre tickets and transportation for Stage 3.
 If your school serves low-income families and you wish to apply for subsidy of your bus expenses, please complete the Subsidy Request Form available below.